gerardroche/gerardroche.github.io/_posts/2023-05-19-neovintageous-open-sesame.md

 "Sesame" is play on the phrase "[Open Sesame](https://en.wikipedia.org/wiki/Open_sesame)".
 A magical phrase in the story of "[Ali Baba and the Forty Thieves](https://en.wikipedia.org/wiki/Ali_Baba_and_the_Forty_Thieves)" from Antoine Galland's version of [One Thousand and One Nights](https://en.wikipedia.org/wiki/One_Thousand_and_One_Nights).
 It opens the mouth of a cave in which forty thieves have hidden a treasure.

 So what does Sesame do?
-Sesame is quick way to open, add, switch, and remove projects or folders.
+Sesame is quick way to open, add, switch, and remove projects/folders.

 ## Installation